 For years, businesses have experimented and narrowed down the most effective measurements for productivity.
 Productivity can be measured in many different ways and at different levels, from the raw industrial output of an asset in a manufacturing facility, to the specific individual sales performance of a vendor.
 Today, employee output is no longer represented by vague descriptions, but by isolated figures that offer insight for improvement in specific areas, and that can be found on an HR dashboard for instance.
 There are a lot of KPI examples out there to measure progress and assess productivity Likewise, there are a lot of guides on how to be productive at work.
 Each industry, business, and department has tailored their own definition of individual productivity that can be assessed by performance indicators: let's take a look at our selection of 7 essential employee productivity metrics you can use to improve your business performance.

 What Is Productivity?

 Productivity is the effectiveness of output; metrics are methods of measurement.
 They are, by definition, how businesses measure productivity, usually that of their employees.

 KPIs and productivity metrics can often act as intertwining categories.
-Sales goals and profit margins are all examples of KPIs and/or productivity metrics that businesses reference, but it goes much deeper than that.
+Sales goals and profit margins are all performance metrics examples and/or productivity metrics that businesses reference, but it goes much deeper than that.
 Sales brings in the profits; the management of those profits is heavily influenced by the metrics used to gauge productivity throughout a business.

-Because of this, there are performance indicators to help increase employee productivity for every department.
+Because of this, there are some performance metrics examples and indicators to help increase employee productivity for every department.
 Professionals in human resources, management, customer service and more can all benefit from the data in their employee productivity metrics.

 How To Measure Productivity?